bschaepper/yaioc/README.md

 ### Container hierarchies

-A container can get access to components registered in a wrapped container, but not vice-versa
+A container can get access to components registered in a wrapped containers, but not vice-versa.
+If you want to wrap multiple containers, pass in an array of containers

 ```javascript
 var wrappedContainer = yaioc.container();